 Voluntary Confidential Reporting

 Phoenix College does not have a policy or procedure that would allow a victim or witness to report crime on a voluntary and confidential basis.
-However, the PSD accepts and investigates all reported incidents, whether or not a victim or witness provides a name or other identifying information.
+However, the College Police Department accepts and investigates all reported incidents, whether or not a victim or witness provides a name or other identifying information.

 Confidential Reporting to a Counselor

 Generally, when counselors do not have the permission of the victim, they can only report the occurrence of a number/statistic to the law enforcement authority.
 However, when the counselor deems it appropriate, the person being counseled will be informed of any procedures to report crime on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
-All faculty, staff and students are encouraged to report criminal acts and safety hazards or occurrences to the Public Safety Department (PSD).
+All faculty, staff and students are encouraged to report criminal acts and safety hazards or occurrences to the College Police Department.
 In the event of an immediate threat or danger, the appropriate police/fire/medical agency should be contacted by dialing 9-1-1.

 Murder and Non-negligent Manslaughter: The willful (non-negligent) killing of one human being by another.